 signs and dates Form 1582.

+If a member or LAR (the employer) is not able to complete the Consumer Self-Assessment, a person appointed by the employer to be the employer's DR must be able to complete the Consumer Self-Assessment for the member receiving services to participate in the CDS option.

+If an employer would like to use a DR, the financial management services agency (FMSA) assists the employer in appointing a DR.

-Refer to Section 8223, Designated Representative, for procedures related to an individual appointing a DR.
+Refer to Section 8223, Designated Representative, for procedures related to a member appointing a DR.

-8222 Member Choice in the CDS Option
+8222 Member Choice and Enrollment in the CDS Option

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-§41.409— Enrollment in the CDS Option.

-(d) An individual or LAR who decides to participate in the CDS option must, with assistance from a case manager or service coordinator, complete the following forms:
+A member or legally authorized representative (LAR) who decides to participate in the Consumer Directed Services (CDS) option must, with assistance from the service coordinator, complete the following forms:

 (1) Form 1582, Consumer Directed Services Responsibilities